Learning functions varying along a central subspace: Introduction

 This paper focuses on a second-order method called Generalized Contour Regression (GCR) introduced by Li, Zha and Chiaromonte \cite{li2005contour}.
-In comparison with SIR and SAVE mentioned above, GCR does not require $g$ to be monotonic.
-Empirical experiments suggest that GCR is among the best estimators for the active subspace, but its sample complexity is not well understood yet.
-In this paper, we consider a modified version of GCR which is more efficient than the original GCR.
-Our regression scheme consists of the modified GCR for the active subspace estimation and piecewise polynomial approximation of $g$.
-Our contributions are
+In comparison with SIR and SAVE mentioned above, GCR has advantages in the case where $g$ is not monotonic.
+Empirical experiments have demonstrated the success of GCR for the estimation of the central subspace, but its sample complexity is still not well understood yet.
+In this paper, we analyze the error behavior of the regression scheme which consists of GCR for the central subspace estimation and piecewise polynomial approximation of $g$.
+We also propose a modified GCR with improved efficiency.
+Our contributions are:

-\begin{enumerate}[(i)] \item Our modified GCR improves over the original GCR in efficiency.
-It gives rise to an mean squared estimation error of $O(n^{-1})$ for the active subspace, when $n$ is sufficiently large.
+\begin{enumerate}[(i)] \itemsep{-0.05cm} \item We prove that GCR estimates the central subspace with a mean squared estimation error of $O(n^{-1})$, if a variance quantity is exactly known.
+The estimation error of this variance quantity is also given in this paper.

-\item Our regression scheme gives rise to the MSE of $f$ in the order of $\left(n/\log n\right)^{-\frac{2s}{2s+d}}$ when $n$ is sufficiently large.
-This demonstrates that the MSE decays exponentially with an exponent depending on the dimension of the active subspace $d$, instead of the ambient dimension $D$.
+\item Our regression scheme gives rise to the MSE of $f$ in the order of $\left(n/\log n\right)^{-\frac{2s}{2s+d}}$.
+This demonstrates that the MSE decays exponentially with an exponent depending on the dimension of the central subspace $d$, instead of the ambient dimension $D$. \item Our modified GCR improves over the original GCR in efficiency.
+Numerical experiments demonstrate that the modified GCR has the same convergence rate as that of the original GCR in our statistical theory.

 \end{enumerate} This paper is organized as follows: We first introduce SCR and GCR in Section \ref{sec.gcr}.
 Our regression scheme and main results are stated in Section \ref{sec.MainResults}.
 Numerical experiments are provided in Section \ref{sec.numerical} to validate our theory.
-Proofs are presented in Section \ref{sec.mainproof}, and we conclude in Section \ref{sec.conclusion}.
+We present proofs in Section \ref{sec.mainproof} and conclude in Section \ref{sec.conclusion}.